 Does the (1) amount/number of time you spend in bed affect your performance in the office?
 According to a recent survey, insomniacs miss an average of 5.8 days a year from work.
 Good sleepers, (2) on the contrary/in contrast, miss only 2.4 days on average.
-This chart (3) contrasts/compares the average (4) number/proportion of hours sleep a night for people in different professions.
+This chart (3) contrasts/compares the average (4) number/proportion of hours' sleep a night for people in different professions.
 Mechanics get the most sleep, with 7.6 hours per night, (5) in contrast to/in contrast doctors and company directors, who sleep for less than 6 hours.
 Shift workers such as nurses and members of the emergency services, unsurprisingly, get relatively little sleep (6) in comparison with/comparing to those in nine-to-five jobs.
-How stressful your job is could also affect the

-Average hours of sleep a ni ght
+How stressful your job is could also affect the (7) amount/number of sleep you get, with one in five insomniacs blaming work pressures for their sleeplessness.
+The figures suggest that government employees are good sleepers (8) compared to/compares to private-sector workers, so perhaps job security plays a role as well.

 Doctors 5.6

 Company directors 5.8

 Emergency services 6.2

 Nurses 6.3

-Housewives 6.5 ,
+Carers 6.5

 Retail staff 6.9

 Government workers 7.0

-Mechanics 7.6
+Mechanics 7.